Olkaria VII Geothermal Power Station

 The Olkaria VII Geothermal Power Station, also known as the Olkaria VII Geothermal Power Plant, is a proposed geothermal power station in Kenya.
 The feasibility studies which will inform the design and generation capacity of this renewable energy infrastructure is ongoing, as of March 2022.
 The proposed generation capacity ranges from 83 megawatts, to 140 megawatts.
-The plant is owned and under development by Kenya Electricity Generating Company (KenGen), the electricity generation parastatal in Kenya.
+The plant is owned and under development by Kenya Electricity Generating Company (KenGen), the electricity generation parastatal company in Kenya.

 Location

 The power station would be located in the Olkaria area, in Hell's Gate National Park, in Nakuru County, approximately 126 km, by road, northwest of the city of Nairobi, the capital of Kenya.
+After exploring seven possible locations, KenGen settled on a location 220 m from the southern boundary of Hell's Gate National Park.